rVnPower/pixivfe/doc/dev/guidelines.md

 ## Adding features

-- Edit the `manage.sh` if you want to create scripts that help with the process of developing and/or using PixivFE.
+- Edit the `build.sh` if you want to create scripts that help with the process of developing and/or using PixivFE.
 - Don't create or add any shell files or configuration files of external programs in the root directory unless necessary.
 - Add comments where necessary to explain complex logic or non-obvious code behavior.